lake-wg/grease/draft-amsuess-core-edhoc-grease.md

 using them would mean sacrificing the full connection, but it may still be possible to conclude that the extension points are in order from watching the EDHOC exchange fail in the predicted way.

+# Change log

+Since -00:

+* Fixed a mix-up between positivity and criticality of options.
+* Adjusted numbers accordingly to once more fit in the `0xa.` pattern (actually they're using `0x.a`, but that doesn't work the same way with CBOR).